 There are couple of other examples of how to achieve almost any look, be it glamour, corporate portraits or fashion; just by using natural light and reflector.
 If you are someone who has just stepped into photography, natural light + reflector would be a good start for you to not only start creating stunning portraits in a low budget but also to understand how light works on different body forms and situations.

 Give it a try and for any questions feel free to write here in comments or on my Instagram.
-You can see more of my work (and more photos of these models) on my Photography portfolio site.
-Very soon I’ll be sharing more behind the scenes and tutorials from my shoots, till then keep shooting and creating more natural light portraits.
+You can see more of my work (and more photos of these models) on my main Photography site. in Beauty Portraits section.